-Ann Logsdon is a school psychologist specializing in helping parents and teachers support students with a range of educational and developmental disabilities.
+Ann Logsdon is a former writer for Verywell Family, and she is a school psychologist specializing in helping parents and teachers support students with a range of educational and developmental disabilities.
 Ann has over eighteen years in special education.
 As a former director of special education for preschool through high school and a school psychologist, Ann has provided diagnostic assessments and assisted with program development for individual students and for school-wide initiatives.
-She worked as a state level special education and equity consultant and investigated special education complaints.
+She worked as a state-level special education and equity consultant and investigated special education complaints.
 Currently, Ann is an administrator for disability services at Kentucky State University.

 Ann's experience includes: